Speak with an expert

 Regular workwear - 3 min read - 26 August 2021

-The Cycle of Care
+The cycle of care

 The textile industry is one of the major polluting industries in the world.
 As members of that industry, it is our responsibility to be a part of the solution in working to reduce our ecological and social impacts.
 But it’s not just materials manufacturers like ourselves who should consider how to move our industry towards greater sustainability: each stakeholder along the value chain plays a role in contributing towards our collective success.
 To illustrate our joint responsibility in finding sustainable solutions for protective workwear, we developed the Cycle of Care: